hypercalm/hypercalm/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on making machines smarter
+- 🔭 I’m currently working on making machines smarter.
-- 🌱 I’m currently learning DeepLearning frameworks
+- 🌱 I’m currently learning DeepLearning frameworks.
-- 👯 I’m looking to collaborate on Machine Learning projects
+- 👯 I’m looking to collaborate on Machine Learning projects.
 - 🤔 I’m looking for help with creating sentience. :D
 - 💬 Ask me about Machine Learning in general and Neural Networks in particular!
 - 📫 How to reach me: If we go back to the beginning of time, you and I would be in a point. :P